elastic/search-ui/packages/search-ui-analytics-plugin/README.md

 }
 ```

-By default, the Analytics Plugin will use the Behavioral Analytics client thats provided when the integrated via script tag.
+By default, the Analytics Plugin will use the Behavioral Analytics client provided when using script tag integration.

 ### Passing in a custom analytics client

-If you're integrated Behavioral Analytics using `@elastic/behavioral-analytics-javascript-tracker` NPM package, you can pass in a custom analytics client to the Analytics Plugin.
+If you integrated Behavioral Analytics using the `@elastic/behavioral-analytics-javascript-tracker` NPM package, you can pass in a custom analytics client to the Analytics Plugin.

 ```js